Close-up of a Woman Holding a Home For Sale Sign

 • A personal statement explaining your growth and changed perspective

-4. Question: If my Florida real estate license application is denied, can I appeal the decision?
+4. If my Florida real estate license application is denied, can I appeal the decision?
 Answer: Yes, you have the right to appeal.
 You’ll need to request a formal hearing within 21 days of receiving the denial notice.
 It’s highly recommended to work with an attorney experienced in administrative law for this process.

-5. Question: Do I need to disclose a felony in Florida if it’s been expunged?
+5. Do I need to disclose a felony in Florida if it’s been expunged?
 Answer: In Florida, you’re not legally required to disclose expunged records on your application.
 However, be aware that some background checks can still reveal expunged records.
 If asked specifically about expunged records, always be honest.

-6. Question: Can I apply for a real estate license in Florida while still on probation for a felony?
+6. Can I apply for a real estate license in Florida while still on probation for a felony?
 Answer: Generally, no. Florida requires you to have completed your entire sentence, including probation before the waiting period (5-15 years) begins.
 You would need to wait until after probation ends and then for the additional waiting period to pass.

-7. Question: Will my felony conviction in another state affect my Florida real estate license application?
+7. Will my felony conviction in another state affect my Florida real estate license application?
 Answer: Yes, Florida considers all criminal history, regardless of where it occurred.
 You must disclose any convictions from any state or country.

 Examples and Scenarios